 - Prints – including lithographs, silkscreen, and block prints;

-- Mixed Media – use of more than two mediums such as pencil, ink, watercolor, etc.;
+- Mixed Media – use of more than two mediums such as pencil, ink, and watercolor;

-All entries must be an original in concept, design, and execution and may not violate U.S. copyright laws.
+Each entry must be original in concept, design, and execution and may not violate U.S. copyright laws.
+You can learn more about copyright and plagiarism here.